adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

   * module contains configuration informaiton in form of module-info.java
   * if module-info.java is not avaliabe in module then jvm will not consider that moudle as module

+### jar file v/s module
+* jar file is group of packages
+  * packages contains interface classes and enum
+  * claspaht is used for the jar file and evaluted from left to right order
+* module is group of packages
+  * packages contains interface classes and enum
+  * module conatians module-info.java
+    * this file contains configureation related to
+      * requried modules, classes
+      * export classes, packages
+      * trasitivity dependecy
+      * other configuration
+  * module path is used to keep modules for program exeuction